ajnirp/scraper/README.md

 This program fetches a list of image links from the image source of a website, matched against a static regex.
 Then it creates 4 threads and divides download tasks amongst them.

-TODO: multiplexed connections over HTTP/2, better filenames.
+TODO: multiplexed connections over HTTP/2